sapienzaapps/galileo-terremoti/README.md

 Refer to Raspberry PI pinout, as https://jeffskinnerbox.files.wordpress.com/2012/11/raspberry-pi-rev-1-gpio-pin-out1.jpg

 # Setup your build environment
-## Cross compile for Galileo

-### on OS X

-You should have Arduino Galileo IDE installed into `/Applications`.
-If not you can use the `GNU/Linux` guide to create a toolchain in a custom path.

-#### on GNU/Linux

-To create a toolchain for Galileo:

-1. Download Galileo Arduino IDE from Intel website
-2. Extract archive to `/opt/` (so you'll have `/opt/arduino-1.6.0+Intel/arduino` executable)

-If you don't have root access, you can place these files to any path you like (remember to use **SDK_ROOT** make option to specify different path)

 ## Compile on Raspberry Pi (Raspbian Jessie)

 Make sure that you have these (debian) packages: `build-essential git wiringpi` and you're good to go.